genomescale/assessing-mcmc-convergence/README.md

 `demo_trace_N.tsv`.
 For each trace I ran the script `plot_trace.R` with is called like `plot_trace.R demo_trace_N`.
 This script reads in a tsv file and outputs a plot of the log probability densities as a png.
-Four of the chains, e.g. `demo_trace_0`, only explored the broad mode:
+Four of the chains, e.g. `demo_trace_0`, only explored the large mode:

 ![alt text](demo_trace_0.png "demo trace 0 posterior samples.")

-While six of the chains, e.g. `demo_trace_1`, only explored the narrow mode:
+While six of the chains, e.g. `demo_trace_1`, only explored the small mode:

 ![alt text](demo_trace_1.png "demo trace 1 posterior samples.")

 The standard deviation for the log probability was approximately 1.2 for all chains.
-Since the difference in means was roughly 6.5 log units, the log probabilities of chains in the broad mode were roughly 5.4 standard deviations separated from chains in the narrow mode.
+Since the difference in means was roughly 6.5 log units, the log probabilities of chains in the large mode were roughly 5.4 standard deviations separated from chains in the small mode.

 ## Increasing dimensionality